- Places where Charles slept

 - Jurassic Coast World Heritage Site

-- The Cotswolds Area of Natural Beauty
+- The Cotswolds National Landscape

-- The Mendips Area of Natural Beauty
+- The Mendips National Landscape

-- Cranborne Chase Area of Natural Beauty
+- Cranborne Chase National Landscape

 - South Downs National Park